open/close all folders

 — Minnie Mouse, "The Mail Pilot" (1933)

-Tertiary Sexual Characteristics - Skirt, eyelashes, and high heels.
+- Tertiary Sexual Characteristics: Skirt, eyelashes, and high heels.
 Oh, and her hat.
-In earlier comics, she wore a hat with a flower in it over the bow which is so commonplace in modern depictions.
+In earlier comics, she wore a hat with a flower in it instead of the bow which is so commonplace in modern depictions.
 Sometimes she's shown with lipstick, but only in some later examples.